craig-riecke/ithaca-rueda/_posts/2016-12-27-festival-balagan.md

 categories: Enchufe
 level: 2 - Intermediate
 tags:
-  - Enchufle
+  - Enchufe
   - Festival
 ---

-Festival Balagan is [Enchufle](/enchufle/enchufle), one clap, [Enchufle Doble](/enchufle/enchufle_doble), two claps, and Enchufle "triple", then three claps.
+Festival Balagan is [Enchufle](/enchufle/enchufle), one clap, [Enchufle Doble](/enchufle/enchufle-doble), two claps, and Enchufle "triple", then three claps.
 Some groups call the triple an Enchufle Complicado, but it's not like the one we do.

 Translation
-: Festival "Disorder" - Festival moves are "three of something", and Balagan is actually a Hebrew word.
+: Festival of Disorder - Festival moves are "three of something", and Balagan is actually a Hebrew word.

 Sign
 : Unknown